swiftlang/swift-org-website/documentation/server/index.md

 One of the main goals of a modern cloud platform is to maximize resource utilization by efficiently packing services into a single machine.
 Cloud services built with Swift have a small memory footprint (measured in MB), especially compared to other popular server languages with automatic memory management.
 Services built with Swift are also CPU-efficient, given the language’s focus on performance.

 While Java, PHP, Python, and JavaScript have their strengths and use cases, Swift offers several advantages over other programming languages.
-For example, Swift’s performance is comparable to languages like C++ and Objective-C, making it well-suited for building high-performance server applications.
+For example, Swift’s performance is comparable to languages like C and C++, making it well-suited for building high-performance server applications.
 Thanks to the progressive and efficient design of the language, Swift server-side applications can handle large-scale workloads with high performance and low resource consumption.

 These characteristics make Swift ideal for using modern cloud platforms when maximizing resource utilization is needed.